 P.P.S If you think this Mint Chocolate Chip Banana Ice Cream will make your belly happy too, please be sure to hit that little Pin button down below.
 Many thanks, you guys!
 XO

 - 1/4 cup maple syrup

-- 3/4 cup dark chocolate -preferably 'mint' flavoured, roughly chopped
+- 3/4 cup dark chocolate -chips, chunks or a bar (chopped) preferably 'mint' flavoured

 - 12-15 mint leaves -roughly chopped